qua-platform/qualibrate/docs/calibration_nodes.md

 ```

 This node can still be executed directly from any code editor and shouldn't cause any different behaviour.
-The advantage is that it can now also be called externally, for example as part of a calibration graph, or through the QUAlibrate web app.
+The advantage is that it can now also be called externally, for example as part of a calibration graph, or through the [QUAlibrate Web App](web_app.md).

 ## Combining QUAM with QUAlibrate